Particular/docs.particular.net/nservicebus/recoverability/index.md

 ## Fault handling

-When messages failed during the immediate retries and delayed retries mechanism they will be moved to the error queue.
-Fault handling requires a [configured error queue](/nservicebus/recoverability/configure-error-handling.md).
+When messages continuously failed during the immediate and delayed retries mechanisms they will be moved to the [error queue](/nservicebus/recoverability/configure-error-handling.md).

 ### Transport transaction requirements